danny049/digital-garden/content/On Life/The Weight of Life.md

 ---
-title: The Secret to Happiness
+title: The Weight of Life
 ---
 Open your backpack.